 Lohri songs are generally some short funny lines put together, all ending with a ‘Ho!’.
 One or more people sing the short lines followed by a ‘Ho!’ in the chorus.

 How to celebrate Lohri?

 Lohri is a festival of joy.
 During the day, children form groups and go from door to door singing Lohri songs of Dulha Bhatti.
-People, in turn, give them ‘lohri’ which comprises of candies, sweets, rewri, peanuts, popcorns and sometimes money.
+People, in turn, give them ‘Lohri’ which comprises candies, sweets, rewri, peanuts, popcorns and sometimes money.
 Returning these kids empty-handed is considered inauspicious.

-The scale of Lohri celebration increases when it is a couple’s first Lohri after wedding, or a kid’s first Lohri after birth.
-Family, friends and neighbors are invited to join in the celebrations.
+The scale of Lohri celebration increases when it is a couple’s first Lohri after the wedding, or a kid’s first Lohri after birth.
+Family, friends, and neighbors are invited to join in the celebrations.
 Here are some steps on how to celebrate Lohri:

 - Find and Book the venue/place and send out Invitations for Lohri celebration